-4.6.1 RUN/STOP Switch Operation
+4.7 RUN/STOP Switch Operation

-The RUN/STOP Switch is a 3-position switch which operates as follows:
+The RUN/STOP switch is a 3-position switch that operates as follows:

+Switch CPU and Sweep Mode Memory Protection

+Position

+RUN I/O or The CPU runs with I/O sweep User program memory is read-

+RUN I/O Enable enabled. only.

+RUN or The CPU runs with outputs User program memory is read-

+RUN Output disabled. only.

+Disable

-Switch CPU and Sweep Mode Memory Protection Position RUN I/O or RUN I/O Enable The CPU runs with I/O sweep enabled.
-User program memory is read only.
-RUN or RUN Output Disable The CPU runs with outputs disabled.
-User program memory is read only.
-STOP The CPU is not allowed to go into RUN Mode.
-User program memory can be written.
+STOP The CPU is not allowed to go into User program memory can be

+RUN Mode. written.

 The RUN/STOP Switch can be disabled in the programming software HWC.
 The memory protection function of the switch can be disabled separately in HWC.
-The RUN/STOP Switch is enabled by default.
+The RUN/STOP switch is enabled by default.
 The memory protection functionality is disabled by default.